 FRCA examinership application form

-The application window for examiner recruitment 2022–2023 is now open.
+The application window for examiner recruitment 2022–2023 is now closed.

 To check whether you are eligible, please read the Person Specification before submitting your application form.
 CVs are not required.

 Further information on eligibility criteria is available in the Primary and Final FRCA selection and appointment of examiners regulations.

 Selection is based on eligibility, the number of examiners retiring, as well as geographical distribution, numbers from individual hospitals, subspecialty interests, clinical and basic science examiners, representation of teaching and district general hospitals and experience.
 The College does not discriminate on grounds of protected characteristics.